 Contact Seeta Eye Center Today

-If you are a resident of Poughkeepsie, Fishkill, Dutchess County or nearby Hudson Valley areas and you think eyelid surgery can improve your vision, please contact Seeta Eye Centers at 845-454-1025 today.
+If you are a resident of Poughkeepsie, Yorktown, Dutchess County or nearby Hudson Valley areas and you think eyelid surgery can improve your vision, please contact Seeta Eye Centers at 845-454-1025 today.